 Peter began learning carillon in 2013 and has been a qualified performing carillonist since 2018.
 Last year, at age nineteen, he was a finalist in the Queen Fabiola International Carillon Competition in Mechelen, Belgium.
 Peter is currently studying a Bachelor of Music and Asian Studies at the Australian National University.

 Leonard is a conductor working between Australia and the USA, where he is studying with maestro Marin Alsop.
 As a carillonist he has toured Belgium, Germany, Denmark and the USA and has performed regular concerts on the National Carillon.
 Leonard was the ACT Finalist for 2016 Young Australian of the Year.

-Anna Wong commenced carillon studies in 2013, performing at the World Carillon Congress in Belgium in 2014, and the Canberra International Music Festival in 2015 and 2016.
+Anna commenced carillon studies in 2013, performing at the World Carillon Congress in Belgium in 2014, and the Canberra International Music Festival in 2015 and 2016.
 Anna performs regularly in Canberra and enjoys arranging music for the National Carillon.

 Julie is a Music Educator and registered Music Therapist.
 As a multi-instrumentalist, Julie is enjoying the physical and mental challenges that she is encountering as a student of the National Carillon.

-Grace travels weekly to Canberra to study with Lyn.
-She is currently a PhD candidate at the Sydney Conservatorium, where she is the recipient of a prestigious organ scholarship awarded for outstanding achievement.
+Grace travels to Canberra each week to study with Lyn.
+She is a PhD candidate, having received a scholarship to study at Sydney Conservatorium.
 Her research focus is Australian pipe organ, harmonium and carillon culture.
-In addition to studying at the National Carillon, she performs at significant heritage pipe organs in Sydney.
+Besides studying at the National Carillon, she performs on various heritage pipe organs in Sydney.